 - Rooms of solitude where you won't be bothered by any outside noise.

 For this high level of isolation, you will want a room within a room.
-All 4 Elements of Soundproofing (decoupling, absorption, mass, damping) as a guide will help you understand the process and achieve professional results.
+Using the 4 Elements of Soundproofing (decoupling, absorption, mass, damping) as a guide will help you understand the process and achieve professional results.

-Let’s start with the wall framing.
-We would prefer to have a double wall system for maximum isolation.
+Let's start with the wall framing.
+The best option is to have a double wall system for maximum isolation.
 Other options would be a single stud wall equipped with resilient soundproofing clips and channel, or a staggered stud wall.
 All four of these walls are considered decoupled.
 We do not recommend installing resilient channel due to installation problems.

 How deep a wall do you want?
 The deeper the better.
 Deeper walls have a greater air volume and will isolate low frequencies better.
 If you plan to have several subwoofers, you should try and have the deepest walls possible.
-This does not mean build with 2×6 or 2×8 wall studs.
-Rather, space the two 2×4 walls as far apart as you can.
+This does not mean build with 2x6 or 2x8 wall studs.
+Rather, space the two 2x4 walls as far apart as you can.

 How about that ceiling framing?
 This is the tough spot in most residential applications.
 It is the largest single surface, and it is generally in direct contact with living space above.
 While we can easily construct double walls, double ceilings are more difficult to accommodate.
 We would like to have some element of decoupling if possible, however.
 Our last choice would be to install drywall directly to the ceiling joists.
 So what are our options?

-Solution 2: Use resilient clips and hat channel.
-This system is easy to install on any joist system, and generally, you can count on losing only 1 3/8″ of ceiling height, not counting the drywall.
+Use resilient clips and hat channel.
+This system is easy to install on any joist system, and generally, you can count on losing only 1 3/8" of ceiling height, not counting the drywall.

 You can consider using a base layer of plywood or OSB, then add a layer of drywall to finish.
 Many people like the ability to insert a screw anywhere in the wall and a plywood layer will accommodate this.